zkry/go-sea.el/README.md

 ## Ideas for features

-- Fold Go code and if result is one-line, show it after the fold (like GoLand folding)
 - Generate types from JSON
 - More small code refactorings
 - Parse special document comments (like links)